-Heat the oil over low-medium heat and fry these balls gently by frying few at a time, till they are nicely done.
-Take these out and put in sugar syrup.
-Make all the Gulab Jamuns by repeating this step.
+Heat the oil over low-medium heat and fry these balls gently by frying few at a time, till they are nicely done. take them out and put in sugar syrup.
+Make all the gulab jamuns by repeating this step.

 Let them soaked in syrup for 2-3 hours and serve them warm.

 You can knead the dough with luke warm milk instead of water.
-This will make the dough further soft (compared to water).
 Remember to keep your dough really soft otherwise your Gulab jamun will come out harder.

 You can skip using drinking chocolate and only can use cocoa powder, in that case just increase the quantity of latter to 2 tablespoon.